-The LM5115 is a versatile switching regulator controller.
-It has two main application configurations.
-The first is utilizing the Secondary Side Post Regulation (SSPR) technique to implement multiple output power converters.
-In the second configuration, it can be used as a standalone synchronous buck (Please controller see Standalone DC/DC Synchronous Buck Mode for more details).
+The LM5115A controller contains all of the features necessary to produce multiple tracking outputs using Secondary Side Post Regulation (SSPR) the technique.
 The SSPR technique develops a highly efficient and well regulated auxiliary output from the secondary side switching waveform of an isolated power converter.
+LM5115A can be also used as a standalone DC/DC synchronous buck controller (Refer to Standalone DC/DC Synchronous Buck Mode section).
 Regulation of the auxiliary output voltage is achieved by leading edge pulse width modulation (PWM) of the main channel duty cycle.
 Leading edge modulation is compatible with either current mode or voltage mode control of the main output.
-The LM5115 drives external high side and low side NMOS power switches configured as a synchronous buck regulator. А current sense amplifier provides overload protection and operates over a wide common mode input range.
+The LM5115A drives external high-side and low-side NMOS power switches configured as a synchronous buck regulator.
+A current sense amplifier provides overload protection and operates over a wide common mode input range.
 Additional features include a low dropout (LDO) bias regulator, error amplifier, precision reference, adaptive dead time control of the gate signals and thermal shutdown.